Dental cavities are holes (or structural damage) in the teeth.

 A dental exam may show that the surface of the tooth is soft.

 Dental x-rays may show some cavities before they can be seen just by just looking at the teeth.

-Treatment can help prevent tooth damage from leading to cavities.
+Treatment of cavities can help prevent further tooth damage.

 Treatment may involve:

 Crowns or "caps" are used if tooth decay is extensive and there is limited tooth structure, which may cause weakened teeth.
-Large fillings and weak teeth increase the risk of the tooth breaking.
+Large fillings and weak teeth increase the risk of tooth fracture.
 The decayed or weakened area is removed and repaired.
 A crown is fitted over the remainder of the tooth.
-Crowns are often made of gold, porcelain, or porcelain attached to metal.
+Crowns are often made of gold, porcelain, or porcelain fused to metal.

 A root canal is recommended if the pulp is exposed to bacteria, or if the nerve in a tooth dies from decay or injury.
 The center of the tooth, including the nerve and blood vessel tissue (pulp), is removed along with decayed portions of the tooth.
-The roots are filled with a sealing material.
+The roots are filled with a sealing material called gutta percha.
 The tooth is filled, and a crown is needed in most cases to seal and protect the tooth afterward.

 Treatment often saves the tooth.
 Treatment is less painful and less expensive if it is done early.

 You may need numbing medicine and prescription pain medicines to relieve pain during or after dental work.

 Nitrous oxide with local anesthetic or other medicines may be an option if you are afraid of dental treatments.